 The Barmah-Millewa Forest is the largest red gum forest in the world and lies adjacent to the middle reaches of Australia's River Murray.
 Regulation of the River Murray, to supply water for irrigation, has changed the watering regime of the forest and th

-Chong, J, Cooley, H, Dickinson, M, Turner, AJ & White, S 2018, 'Managing drought in urban centres – Lessons from Australia' in Wilhite, DA & Puwarty, RS (eds), Drought and Water Crises: Science Technology and Management Issues, Taylor and Francis, pp. 359-367.View/Download from: UTS OPUS or Publisher's site
+Chong, J, Cooley, H, Dickinson, M, Turner, AJ & White, S 2018, 'Managing drought in urban centres – Lessons from Australia' in Wilhite, DA & Puwarty, RS (eds), Drought and Water Crises: Science Technology and Management Issues, Taylor and Francis, pp. 359-367.View/Download from: Publisher's site

 Because of a comprehensive drought response effort, Australian cities did not run out of water.
 This chapter draws on the experiences of a range of stakeholders including water utilities, government agencies, businesses, and communities across Australia to examine how this was achieved, as well as how these efforts could have been improved.
 From around 1997 to 2012, however, Australia endured the "Millennium Drought", which affected a larger area of Australia, and in many locations it lasted far longer than any previous drought on record.
 The Millennium Drought provided an opportunity to leverage community concern and political will for change and innovations in the way that urban water systems were managed and planned.
 Communication and public engagement on drought conditions and water savings programs were instrumental to success of water savings initiatives.
 During the Millennium Drought, Australian cities faced a significant issue that confronts all water-scarce urban regions: tension between investing in demand management programs and investing in water supply infrastructure.

-Chong, J & White, S 2017, 'Urban—Major Reforms in Urban Water Policy and Management in Major Australian Cities' in Hart, B & Doolan, J (eds), Decision Making in Water Resources Policy and Management, Elsevier, The Netherlands, pp. 85-96.View/Download from: UTS OPUS or Publisher's site
+Chong, J & White, S 2017, 'Urban—Major Reforms in Urban Water Policy and Management in Major Australian Cities' in Hart, B & Doolan, J (eds), Decision Making in Water Resources Policy and Management, Elsevier, The Netherlands, pp. 85-96.View/Download from: Publisher's site

 The urban water sector in Australia is quite diverse.
 Service providers range from large integrated